mickfuzz/phd4/_posts/2022-2-14-abstract-and-concrete-frameworks.md

 - _Verbal protocols:_ Teachers assess the learning and understandings of students by asking them to talk aloud the way they are solving problems and undertaking tasks.

-While this kind of observation is time consuming, and benefits from extra classroom support, this effort can be justified as inclusive measure to support a diversity of learner expression and assessment that is recommended by the UDL guidelines.
+While this kind of observation is time consuming, and benefits from extra classroom support, this effort can be justified as inclusive measure to support a diversity of learner expression and assessment recommended by the UDL guidelines.

 <!-- There is repetition with conclusion here -->
 <!--